kghose/lego-scifi/10497-moc/Readme.md

 ## Play features

-1. Spacious main cabin with bridge, medi-bay, sleeping bays and more.
+1. Spacious main cabin with bridge, medi-bay, sleeping bays and workstations.
 1. Lift-off panel for easy accessibility to main cabin.
-1. Cargo bay with large swing out doors that launch jetpacks.
+1. Cargo bay with large swing out doors that launch astronauts in jetpacks.
+1. Jetpacks!
 1. Air-lock separates shirt sleeves main cabin environment from cargo bay.
-1. Cargo bay can be separated from main cabin, which turns into self-contained spaceship for shorter missions requiring more maneuverability.
+1. Main cabin can separate from cargo bay + engine module and function as a self-contained spaceship for shorter missions requiring more maneuverability.

 ## Homages to 10497